 For unbound systems, the final eccentricity of the secondary grows above unity, corresponding to a parabolic or hyperbolic unbound orbit.
 In these scenarios, we analyze the distribution of the final velocities of both the primary and secondary components.
 Figure \ref{fig:velos_unbound} shows $v_\mathrm{pri}$ and $v_\mathrm{sec}$ for an unbound state both for planetary and stellar companions.
 The histograms of $e$, $v_\mathrm{pri}$ and $v_\mathrm{sec}$ are also given in Figure \ref{fig:hist_unbound}.

-For planetary companion models $v_\mathrm{pri}$ are grouped by $M_\mathrm{sec}$ and the velocity values increases with $M_\mathrm{sec}$, see panel a of Figure\,\ref{fig:velos_unbound}.
+For planetary-mass companion models, $v_\mathrm{pri}$ are grouped by $M_\mathrm{sec}$ and the velocity values increase with $M_\mathrm{sec}$; see panel a of Figure\,\ref{fig:velos_unbound}.
 However, $v_\mathrm{sec}$ is independent of the mass of the planet.
-Concerning true anomaly, the sensitive parameter however is only the secondary's velocity.
+Concerning the true anomaly, the sensitive parameter however is only the secondary's velocity.
 One can see in panel b of Figure\,\ref{fig:velos_unbound} that the closer $\nu$ is to $\pi$ (i.e., apocenter), the lower the secondary velocity, while the primary velocity can span a wide range of values.

-For stellar mass companion models (panels c-d of Figure\,\ref{fig:velos_unbound}) $v_\mathrm{pri}$ values are three orders of magnitude higher than that of planetary mass companion models, while $v_\mathrm{sec}$ values display the same range of values for both models.
+For stellar-mass companion models (panels c and d of Figure\,\ref{fig:velos_unbound}) $v_\mathrm{pri}$ values are three orders of magnitude higher than that of planetary-mass companion models, while $v_\mathrm{sec}$ values display the same range of values for both models.
 Notably, low primary and high secondary velocity systems are absent, as are systems with high primary and low secondary velocities.
-Both velocities are sensitive to stellar mass and true anomaly, as shown in panels c-d of Figure \ref{fig:velos_unbound}.
-Based on the clear separation of colors representing the secondary's mass in panel c), a higher $M_\mathrm{sec}$ results in a higher $v_\mathrm{pri}$ and slightly lower $v_\mathrm{sec}$.
-Similarly to planetary mass companion models, low $v_\mathrm{sec}$ develops if the secondary is close to apocenter.
+Both velocities are sensitive to stellar mass and true anomaly, as shown in panels c and d of Figure \ref{fig:velos_unbound}.
+Based on the clear separation of colors representing the secondary's mass in panel c, a higher $M_\mathrm{sec}$ results in a higher $v_\mathrm{pri}$ and slightly lower $v_\mathrm{sec}$.
+Similarly to planetary-mass companion models, low $v_\mathrm{sec}$ develops if the secondary is close to apocenter.